A Comprehensive Guide to Textured Wall Paint

 - Clean the walls: Remove dust, dirt, and grease using a damp cloth or sponge.

-- Repair imperfections: Fill any holes or cracks with spackling paste and sand them smooth.
+- Repair imperfections: Fill holes or cracks with spackling paste and smooth them.

-- Apply primer: If the walls are unpainted or have a dark colour, apply a coat of primer to ensure even coverage.
+- Apply primer: If the walls are unpainted or dark, apply a coat of primer to ensure even coverage.

 Step 3: Choose Your Texture Technique